-Now then, how absorbing 1.3% more UV rays is doubling the protection?
+Now then, how is absorbing 1.3% more UV rays doubling the protection?

 It is easy to confuse transmission and absorbance, which are two different things.
-As the graph below illustrates, UV absorption increases by 1.3% going from SPF30 to SPF60, but the UV transmission rate is cut by half, and SPF protection doubled.
+As the graph below illustrates, UV absorption increases by 1.3% when going from SPF30 to SPF60, but the UV transmission rate is cut by half, and SPF protection is doubled.

-The most important fact to remember is: what matters is not the UV rays that don’t reach the skin (absorbed), but those which do (transmitted).
+The most important fact to remember is: what matters is not the UV rays that don’t reach the skin (absorbed) but those which do (transmitted).

 To use a food analogy: A 98% salt-free product contains 2% salt, and a 99% salt-free product contains 1% salt.
-The difference between the two products is not 1% of “salt-free”, but double the salt load, which can be the difference between life and death for some.
+The difference between the two products is not 1% “salt-free”, but double the salt load, which can be the difference between life and death for some.